irods/irods/manual.rst

 Installation
 ------------

 iRODS is provided in binary form in a collection of interdependent packages.
-There are two flavors of server, iCAT and Resource.
+There are two flavors of iRODS server, iCAT and Resource.
 An iCAT server, along with the iCAT metadata catalog, provide the nerve central for a data grid (Zone).
+A resource server connects to an existing data grid, providing it with an additional data resource.
 An iCAT server needs a database to be up and running in order to create the iCAT; a resource server needs a data grid (an iCAT server and metadata catalogue) to be up and running in order to connect and become a resource on that data grid or Zone.

 iCAT Server
 -----------